madison24/recipe-app-django/README.md

 - Difficulty (calculated with cooking time and ingredients)
 - Directions

-This Recipe App was built with Python and Django.
+The Recipe App was built with Python using the Django framework.
+It includes an admin panel with a superuser to perform CRUD operations.